JacquesLucke/animation_nodes_manual/content/documentation/nodes/falloff/object_controller_falloff/index.md

 {{< video point_distance_falloff_node_illustration.mp4 >}}

+### Directional

-- **Directional** - This option associates to every object a float that is equal to inverse the distance from it to some controller object along a single axis.
+This option associates to every object a float that is equal to inverse the distance from it to some controller object along a single axis.
 The chosen axis will be the local axis of the controller object, so rotating the object changes the direction.
 This float is always in `[0,1]` range, So some distances will be clamped to `1` or `0`.
 We conclude that objects that are closer to the controller along some axis will have a large float that doesn't exceed `1` and as object gets away, their floats starts to fade till it becomes zero at some point.
 This float is multiplied by the scale of the controller object, so scaling the controller object will result in increase in the floats of every object.

 Use the same reasoning as the sphere option to understand this better.

 {{< video object_controller_falloff_node_example2.mp4 >}}

+### Radial

+This option creates a Radial Falloff where the plane is defined by the position and orientation of the input controller object.
+Any of the axis can be chosen as the normal of the plane.
+See the Radial Falloff node for more information.

 ## Inputs